 design, please let us know by using our

 "Contact Us" form.
 We'd love to hear from you.

-If you attended Pickersfest 2019, you already know what an awesome festival it was.
+If you attended Pickersfest 2022, you already know what an awesome festival it was.
 If you missed it, please accept our heartfelt sympathy.
 But all is not lost!
-We are already hard at work planning for our 2021 music festival, and believe it or not, we are on the fast track of making this festival even better!
+We are on the fast track of making this festival even better!
 Keep watching this website for any updates to our activities and lineup.

 If you have any questions regarding our festival activities or festival on-site camping, please go to our Frequently Asked Questions (FAQs) page under the INFO tab of our website.
 Hopefully, any questions you have will be answered there.
 If you still have unanswered questions, please use our "Contact Us" form to ask your question.

 We have Free WiFi near the large covered picnic area.
 Access information can be found in the Brochure-Handout you get at the park entrance and the info booth.

 To see Winlock Pickersfest band lineups from previous years,

 Winlock Pickersfest also includes instructional workshops, genre jams, open mics, and plenty of pickin' and grinnin'!
 Check out the rest of the site to see details about the live bands, the workshop schedule, camping details, ticket info, links, and more.

 If you don't do workshops and don't jam, but are looking for something to do during the day, you can check out some horseshoes and play at one of the two horseshoe throwing targets located behind the large covered picnic area and near the park entrance.
 There will also be a couple of Cornhole (Corn Toss) games to check out, as well.

 Our genre jams are always extremely popular and very well attended, with some people coming to the festival just to play in the jams.
 Genre jams for 2022 included: